 - A bottom side margin of at least 1.0 cm.

 The patent application must include identification of the illustrations.
 It should include the title of the invention, inventor’s name, and the application number.
 If the assigning of the application number has not taken place, one should use the docket number.
 Moreover, the placement of these to identify the illustration must be on the front of each sheet, centered within the top margin.

 8. Papers used for the illustration:

 The paper must be white, flexible and strong.
 The USPTOallows only one side writing on the paper.
 One should use black ink on white paper.
-The paper size must be either 21 cm by 29.7 cm or 21.6 cm by 27.9 cm.
+Also, the paper size must be either 21 cm by 29.7 cm or 21.6 cm by 27.9 cm.